 For example, if you only plan to ship clothing, then a 5lb – 10lbs scale will do fine.
 But if you plan to ship something heavier, then a 25lbs – 100lb scale may be what you need.

 I recommend the following scales:

 Last update on 2021-07-27 / Affiliate links / Images from Amazon Product Advertising API

 Pick the one that best matches what you’re selling.

 A Label Printer. – I was reluctant to buy one of these at first; my reasoning was, “Why spend so much money on a label printer when I could purchase sheet size labels and use my inkjet printer to print the labels…?

 Learn from my mistake, don’t hesitate.
 Bite the bullet and get a label printer!
-It saves so much time; you don’t have to worry about loading your labels right, or what happens if your printer runs out of ink, or having to cut out the labels.
-All you do is click a button and BAM!
+It saves so much time; you don’t have to worry about loading your labels right or what happens if your printer runs out of ink or cut out the labels.
+All you do is click a button, and BAM!
 Your label comes out, and your package is ready to go!